 - We don’t eat out… ever.
 I admit, I love eating out.
 Not because the food is good (it usually isn’t) but because I don’t have to cook or clean for one whole meal.
 This is a big deal when you cook three hot meals a day and then have to do the dishes (and mop the floor as they case may be with a one year old!).
 That being said, eating out even once a month can use up a lot of the food budget at once.
 Saving the money from eating out lets me provide healthier options for me family at home, and none of us miss eating out much.
 [The one exception here is that my husband and I go out on a "real date" every couple months when family offers to babysit, though this is usually just for salads!]

-- Make expensive baby items at home: I’ve saved money by making my own Natural Homemade Baby Wipes and baby food.
-Both of these items are expensive in stores and healthier when made at home.
-In the future, I’m working on cloth diapering/wipes, which will save even more money.
+- Make expensive baby items at home: I’ve saved money by making my own Natural Homemade Baby Wipes, baby food, and cloth diapers.
+All of these items are expensive in stores and healthier when made at home.

 - Make Your Own Natural Cosmetics/Beauty Products- This is another area to save money and get healthier options.
 Try using someNatural Homemade Substitutes for Conventional Beauty Products or making your own deodorant and toothpaste.

 - Make Your Own Cleaning Products- This one is so easy and saves a lot of money.
 If you aren’t doing this already, you should be, and you probably already have the stuff at home.
 Try these recipes to make the switch easier:

 Easy Homemade Scouring Powder Recipe